matpri/EPLANoptMAC/README.md

 b) **Cost effectiveness trends**.
 This sheet contains the values of the Cost effectiveness or Cost of Carbon Abatement (CCA) of each of the decision variables at each step.
 c) **CO2 trends**.
 This sheet contains the potential abatement of the decision variables at each step.
 d) **Output trends**.
 This sheet contains the outputs of the solution implementing the winning decision variable. the outputs are defined in the Input.xlsx file and described in 3).

+By running the MAC_plot.py file is possible to obtain the following plot (MAC.png):
 ![](MAC.png)
+It needs to be mention that this example it's just to show the results that it is possible to obtain with this methodology.
+The results in the above graph are consequence of the costs implemented in DK2020_2018edition_cost update.txt that have not been modified or checked.

 ## How to cite EPLANoptMAC ##
 If you use **EPLANoptMAC** for your research, we would appreciate it if you would cite the following paper: